jbsouthe/AppDynamics-Statistical-Dynamic-Service/README.md

 In tiers with 100 or more agents, the metrics reported are usually very similar in definition and volume, which means we are ingesting duplicate data that is not significantly different per node.
 To handle this more elegantly at scale, this plugin proposes to reduce metric collection on a subset of nodes, without impacting other APM functions like correlation and BT processing of snapshots.
 In a hypothetical population of 1000 nodes, if we select a percentage of 10% to send data, we can take the data received and multiply it by 100/10 == 10 to calculate the missing data through linear extrapolation.
+The plugin now multiplies all summation roll up metric types by this missing factor on the enabled nodes, so the controller should display the extrapolated missing data.

 ![explanation diagram](doc-images/overview.png)